 - Critically evaluate research and apply it to practice

-- Communicate rehabilitation principles to colleagues, managers and health funders
+- Communicate rehabilitation principles to colleagues, managers, health funders and consumers